-The Gridded Question type has been developed based on the STAAR mathematics assessments, which use a type of open-ended question known as a griddable item.
+The Gridded Question type has been developed based on the STAAR science assessments standards (Griddable Questions For Science), which use a type of open-ended question known as a griddable item.

 The purpose of griddable items is to provide students with the opportunity to derive answers independently without being influenced by answer choices provided with the questions.

 In this question type, students are presented with a grid of columns containing bubbles, with the numbers 0 to 9 in a vertical list underneath.

 The answer grids can include a fixed decimal point, or floating decimal points where the top bubble in each column contains the decimal point.

 Students enter their answer in the top input field by clicking (or "shading") a numeral / decimal / plus / minus bubble underneath, or they can type directly inside the input field and the question will automatically "shade" the corresponding bubble in the column underneath.